JasonZhangHkust/MarkerBasedControl/README.md

 This project is Windows based control platform based on c++.
 The smart car is controlled by the computer via WIFI and TCP socket.

-Below is a demo picture and pic.
+Below is a demo picture and video.

 ![image](https://github.com/JasonZhangHkust/MarkerBasedControl/blob/master/MarkerBasedControl/TrackingRobot.mp4_20170408_135134.gif)